alekthegenius/Pong-Tally/README.md

 ## Inspiration

 Ok, now with all of that marketing jargon out of the way, let me talk about why I made it.
-Throughout my many years of playing ping-pong its always been a struggle to remember score.
-So after searching on the App Store for a simple app to keep score, I was shocked to not be able to find one, with most having ads, a clunky UI, and no hands-free mode.
-So with nothing on the APp Store that fit my needs, I decided to my own instead.
+Throughout my many years of playing ping-pong its always been a struggle for myself and others to remember scores during an intense match.
+And so started the quest of searching on the App Store for a simple app to keep score.
+However I was shocked to not be able to find one, with most having ads, a clunky UI, and no hands-free mode.
+So with nothing on the App Store that fit my needs, I decided to my own instead.
 Thus PongTally was born.

 ## Roadmap